Evolent Health, Inc - Consensus Indicates Potential 64.7% Upside

-Evolent Health, Inc with ticker code (EVH) have now 5 analysts in total covering the stock.
-The consensus rating is ‘Strong_Buy’.
-The target price ranges between 44 and 35 and has a mean target at 38.4.
-Now with the previous closing price of 23.32 this would imply there is a potential upside of 64.7%.
-The 50 day moving average now sits at 25.17 and the 200 day MA is 24.61.
-The company has a market capitalisation of $2,187m.
-Find out more information at: https://www.evolenthealth.com
+Evolent Health, Inc found using ticker (EVH) now have 5 analysts covering the stock.
+The analyst consensus points to a rating of ‘Strong_Buy’.
+The range between the high target price and low target price is between 44 and 35 and has a mean target at 38.4.
+With the stocks previous close at 23.32 this indicates there is a potential upside of 64.7%.
+The day 50 moving average is 24.77 and the 200 moving average now moves to 24.68.
+The market cap for the company is $2,048m.
+Visit the company website at: https://www.evolenthealth.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.